Collaborative Master’s in Science, Society and Policy

 About the Master's program

-Admissions to the SSP Collaborative Program are processed on a rolling basis, and students from our partner programs can apply at any time to specialize in science and innovation policy.
+Admissions to the SSP Collaborative Program are processed on a rolling basis, and students from our partner programs can apply at any time.

 ISP Course Descriptions